wing5wong/artisan-whs-static/source/_for_parents/policies-and-charter.blade.md

   Our school charter is updated on an annual basis & school policies on a yearly or three yearly cycle.
 Including curriculum, review & planning, good employer, finance & property;health, safety & well-being and admin.
-extends: _layouts.policies-and-charter
 ---
 ## School Charter

-Our School Charter is updated on an annual basis and is available below:\
+Our School Charter is updated on an annual basis and is available below:

 [View the 2019 Whanganui High School Charter](https://res.cloudinary.com/whanganuihigh/image/upload/v1563408635/School%20Documents/Charter/WHS_Charter_2019.pdf)

 ## School Representatives